 - Headaches: migraines and headaches of varying degrees will likely pop up from time to time.
 This is especially true for when the last dose wears off.

 - Psychological episodes: recurrent psychological distress may emerge during a withdrawal such as panic attacks, psychosis, hallucinations, and seizures.

 When compared to the withdrawal symptoms of other benzodiazepines, severe Klonopin withdrawals have a much higher instance of seizures.
 This risk, along with all other side effects, can be mitigated with a proper taper in a qualified location.
 Physicians will painstakingly craft a schedule to guide and support their patients as they taper off Klonopin.
 Interestingly enough, some doctors will switch a patient’s Xanax or Ativan for a Klonopin or Valium regimen instead.
 This is because these latter two benzos are long-acting, meaning they last longer in the body and are easier to manage.
 A process like this is called a substitution taper.

 Every week, a recovering user will reduce their benzo consumption by 10–25 percent until they’ve reached their goal.
-Note: there was no mention of reaching a zero-sum here.
 While it’s true that the majority of patients benefit from complete Klonopin cessation, this cannot be the barometer by which everyone’s success is measured.
 Whatever that vision of success may be, tapering off Klonopin might just be the first step to a fruitful recovery.